shulm/Jewish_Live/TUR_SEPARATE_README.md

 python merge_tur_separate_commentaries.py --commentary "Bach"
 ```

-Creates 4 files (Bach for all 4 sections)
+Creates 4 files (Bach for all 4 sections).

 ### Merge One Section + One Commentary